techworldwithmurali/devops-zero-to-hero/README.md

 - Setting up a Maven project in Jenkins
 - Integrating Nexus with Jenkins
 - Integrating JFrog with Jenkins
 - Integrating SonarQube with Jenkins
+- Integrating GitHub SSH authentication with Jenkins

 ### **Day 18 - Jenkins**
 - Exploring Build Triggers in Jenkins